 - Loss of appetite

 - Sudden collapse

 Your veterinarian will perform a complete physical examination of the cat and obtain a medical history from you.
-It will be necessary to perform some tests which may include:

 Baseline tests: Complete blood count and biochemical profile.
 These can evaluate the overall health of the cat and may reveal low blood platelets or anemia (low red blood cells) and fragmented red blood cells (schistocytes) or nucleated red blood cells (metarubricytes) if the spleen is affected.